-The State of California recently updated has adopted wildland protection regulations for future development in the SRA; Mono County has adopted and periodically updates a local ordinance that has the same practical effect as the Cal Fire regulations (Mono County Land Use Element Ch.
+The State of California has adopted wildland protection regulations for future development in the State Responsibility Area (SRA); Mono County has adopted and periodically updates a local ordinance that has the same practical effect as the Cal Fire regulations (Mono County Land Use Element Ch.
 22, Fire Safe Regulations).